nicholasjclark/nicholasjclark/README.md

 - 💬 Ask me about coffee, tennis and quantitative ecology
  - :computer: I mostly program in R and Stan
 - 😄 Pronouns: He / Him

+I'm actively seeking PhD students to work in the areas of ecological forecasting, multivariate model evaluation and development of {mvgam}.
+Please reach out if you are interested